saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

             *   Create an `InventoryItemDetail` record for each reservation to track the change in inventory.
             *   Updating the `availableToPromiseTotal` of the `InventoryItem`.
     5. **Handling Insufficient Inventory:**
-        *   After attempting to reserve inventory from all suitable `InventoryItem` records, check if the `quantityNotReserved` output parameter is greater than zero.
+        *   After attempting to reserve inventory from all suitable `InventoryItem` records, check if the `quantityNotReserved` is greater than zero.
         *   If `quantityNotReserved` is greater than zero, it indicates that the facility has insufficient ATP inventory to fulfill the entire requested quantity.
         *   In this case :
             1. Check if there is a `lastNonSerInventoryItem` available (this would be the last `InventoryItem` processed in the FIFO iteration).